 Meet the Bakers:

 Karl and Jennifer Baker met through animal rescue.
-They have 2 golden retrievers, Ophelia and Magic, and Dash the standard poodle.
+They have 2 golden retrievers, Ophelia and Magic, and Dash and Sylvia the standard poodles.
 As the owners of Grateful Dog Bakery, they are thrilled to have the opportunity to do what they love, working with dogs and providing the healthy food and treats pets need to live full and healthy lives.

 We are all here to answer any nutritional questions you may have for your pup or kitty!